Gran Fondo: Australia

 The first ever Gran Fondo in Vietnam is the Coupe De Hue Gran Fondo, held for the first time in August 2018 and will feature on the UCI World Cycling For All Calendar in September 2019.

 Courses

 Gran Fondos are run on challenging courses that are usually between 120 km and 200 km, and have between 2,000 m and 4,000 m of vertical climbing.
 Most events also offer a shorter and easier version.

 Organization

 Gran Fondos are run like bike races.
 They have lead and follow cars, judges, safety escort, police escort, as well as technical and medical assistance.
 Aid stations along the course replace team cars.

 Records

-The current 100 mile Gran Fondo course record is held by Kyle Perry with a time of 3:42.55 at the Rollfast Gran Fondo in Indianapolis, IN held on September 15, 2019.
+The current 100 mi Gran Fondo course record is held by Kyle Perry with a time of 3:42:55 at the Rollfast Gran Fondo in Indianapolis, IN held on September 15, 2019.